wp-plugins/recent-facebook-posts/readme.txt

 = Do you have a working demo I can take a look at? = Sure, [here](http://wpdemo.dannyvankooten.com/).
 The widget is located in the right sidebar and shows posts from [my Facebook page](http://www.facebook.com/DannyvanKootenCOM).
 "Like" it, while you're at it!

+= Facebook gives me this error when renewing the access token: The specified URL is not owned by the application = You are running the plugin on a different (sub)domain then specified in your FB app configuration.
+Fix it by correctly setting your "Site URL" or by adding an App Domain if you are running the plugin on a subdomain.

 == Screenshots ==

 1. The black bordered circles are the fields you'll need to provide to Facebook, at a minimum.
 The green circled fields are the values you'll need to provide to Recent Facebook Posts.